frequency-chain/frequency/designdocs/capacity.md

 1. Dispatched origin is Signed by Staker.
 2. Schedules a portion of the stake to be unlocked and ready for transfer after the `confg::UnstakingThawPeriod` ends.
 3. The amount unstaked must be greater than 0.
-4. Issued Capacity to the target Registered Provider is reduced.
+4. Issued Capacity to the target is reduced by the same amount originally issued
 5. The amount unstaked cannot exceed the amount staked.
-6. Staking accounts whose balance goes below `config::MinimumStakingAmount` will be unstake the entire balance to avoid leaving dust.
+6. If the result of the unstaking would be to leave a balance below `config::MinimumStakingAmount`, the entire amount will be unstaked to avoid leaving dust.

 **withdraw_unstaked**